GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.71.11

+Added option `addcsvdata <FieldName> <String>` to `gam print cros` that adds additional columns of data to the CSV file output.
+Typically, you would read CSV file of device IDs/serial numbers to generate a CSV file of results and copy data from the input CSV to the outout CSV.

 ### 6.71.10

 Reverted change made in 6.71.09 to `gam <UserTypeEntity> print filelist` when `showmimetype` and `filepath|fullpath`